Fund Animal-Free Science - Our new Research grant is now live!

 • Purposefully breeding animals to create offspring that are more susceptible to disease, pain or distress during their life.

-What does NZAVS do?
+What Does NZAVS do?

 At NZAVS, we work tirelessly to end animal experimentation in Aotearoa, New Zealand by: